Implant Retained Dentures

-Denture stabilisation is a process undertaken to improve the stability, comfort and effectiveness of dentures.
+Denture stabilisation (also known as Implant Retained Dentures) is a process undertaken to improve the stability, comfort, and effectiveness of dentures.
 There are various methods of stabilising dentures but the most effective is using dental implants to anchor the denture.
 Implants are beneficial for denture wearers because they provide unrivalled levels of support and anchorage.
-Patients with dentures may worry that their dentures will come loose at times – but this won’t happen with dental implants.
+Patients with dentures may worry that their dentures will come loose at times – but this won’t happen with implant-retained dentures.

 We’ve tried to answer the most commonly asked questions here, but if there’s anything else you’d like to know, please speak to a member of the team.

-Those who wear dentures but have the normal problems associated with dentures, such as affected speech, bite strength and function, irritation and being unable to eat certain foods, will benefit from dental implants.
-Irritation and inflammation is a big issue with denture wearers but implants can solve all these issues.
+Those who wear dentures but have the normal problems associated with dentures, such as affected speech, bite strength and function, irritation, and being unable to eat certain foods, will benefit from implant retained dentures.
+Irritation and inflammation are a big issues with denture wearers but dental implants can solve all these issues.

 Denture stabilisation is designed to address many of the problems experienced by denture wearers, with implants having a range of benefits for the patient:

 - Peace of mind